 |Elimination||The only way to get rid of a Trojan is to run a scan with Reimage or other reliable anti-malware|

-Fortunately, CoinMiner can be detected with the help of majority security applications, including Windows Defender.
-Typically, it is reported as trojan:win32/coinminer!bit or win32/coinminer!bit.
+Fortunately, trojan can be detected with the help of majority security applications, including Windows Defender.
+Typically, it is reported as coinminer!bit, trojan:win32/coinminer!bit or win32/coinminer!bit.
 If this malware happens to infiltrate your operating system, it should be blocked within seconds.
-However, if you want to check the system for this threat and make sure that it doesn't hide on your computer, you can rely on other third-party utilities, such Reimage or Malwarebytes Anti Malware, that are able to help you with CoinMiner removal as well.
+However, outdated security tool may fail to recognize and neutralize it.

 Since its appearance of the original version, malware has showed up under different versions.
 Here are just a few of them:

 Certainly, slow computer system is one of the main issues related to cryptocurrency miners.
 To improve your computer's functionality and start using it as previously, you need to remove CoinMiner virus without wasting your system's resources.
-If you are interested how did it get into your Windows, please, keep reading.
+If you want to make sure that this threat doesn't hide on your computer anymore, you can rely on third-party utilities, such Reimage or Malwarebytes Anti Malware, that are able to help you with CoinMiner removal as well.
+Besides, if you are interested how did it get into your Windows, please, keep reading.

 Miners – under the cover of browser extensions